Remco28/folder_declutter/comms/tasks/archive/2025-09-15-windows-layered-overlay-perfect-alpha.md

    - Do not change main window geometry based on overlay drags.

 5) Fallbacks
-   - If any step fails (missing Pillow/pywin32 or API error), log and fall back to the current chroma‑key Tk overlay path.
+   - If any step fails (missing Pillow/pywin32 or API error), log and fall back to the chroma‑key Tk overlay path.

 6) Packaging
-   - Ensure `pywin32` and `Pillow` are included for the bundled build.
-If Pillow is missing at runtime, the feature should fall back cleanly.
+   - Ensure `pywin32` and `Pillow` are bundled.
+If Pillow is missing at runtime, fall back cleanly.

 Acceptance Criteria
 - Overlay edges render smoothly with full alpha (no magenta/white halos) on any desktop background.
 - Centering on minimize and dynamic sizing match Phase 10B behavior.
-- Dragging moves only the overlay; a single click restores the main window.
+- Dragging moves only the overlay; a quick click (≤ 200 ms, ≤ 1 px) restores the main window.
+A long press without movement does nothing.
 - Works correctly on Windows 10/11 at 100%, 150%, 200% scaling.
 - Fallback to chroma‑key overlay if layered path is unavailable, with clear WARN logs.

 QA Notes
 - Visual inspection against dark/light/photographic wallpapers.
-- Repeated minimize/restore cycles; verify no resource leaks (watch GDI object count in Task Manager → Columns → GDI Objects).
+- Repeated minimize/restore cycles; verify no resource leaks (watch GDI object count in Task Manager).
 - DPI changes: test moving between monitors with different scale factors; minimize/restore after move.

 Out of Scope